Application to the department's graduate programs must be made online through the Graduate School of Arts and Sciences.

 A. The department does not receive, post, or track application components.
-You may check the status of your application on the Application Status screen.
-You will be able to access this screen once your application has been submitted.
+Applicants may check the status of their application on the Application Status screen after the application has been submitted.

 Q. Does the department conduct admissions interviews?
-Can I visit campus, visit the department, speak with someone about admissions?
+Can I visit the campus, visit the department and speak with someone about admissions?

 Q. I have previously applied to the Graduate School of Arts and Sciences.
 Do I need to resubmit all the application materials, such as transcripts, letters of recommendation, GRE scores, etc.?

-A. In order to reapply, you must submit a new application and upload a statement of purpose, CV, and writing sample.
-Any transcript already on file from last year's application need not be resubmitted, unless it does not reflect all currently completed academic work or the award of a degree.
+A. Prospective students who wish to reapply must submit a new application and upload a statement of purpose, CV, and writing sample.
+Any transcript already on file from the previous year's application need not be resubmitted unless it does not reflect all currently completed academic work or the award of a degree.
 If test scores (GRE, TOEFL, etc.) are already on file, there is no need to resend those score reports.
-Through the online application, you have the option of reusing any or all of the letters of recommendation submitted in support of last year's application.
+Through the online application, applicants may reuse any or all of the letters of recommendation submitted in support of the prior application.